lankyrussian/Rolling-Stones-Play-GO-By-Self-Learning/README.md

 ## Running the game

+Enable access to X11 from the container:
+`xhost local:root`

 Use [the rspg docker image](https://hub.docker.com/repository/docker/ymyrvolod/rspg) if you are using linux with X11 display manager.
 This will start the game against the pre-trained alphazero model:
 `docker run -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -h $HOSTNAME -it rspg`